 Laboratory abnormalities may include elevated white blood cell count, increased neutrophils, the presence of bands, and elevated lactate levels.
 Imaging modalities such as endoanal ultrasound, transperineal sonography, computed tomography (CT), and MRI are useful to confirm the diagnosis.
 CT should be obtained in patients with significant comorbidities, complex suppurative anorectal conditions, and when surgical consultation may not be immediately available.
 Optimal imaging may require utilizing triple contrast in certain conditions and using 2.5 mm slices.
 Endoanal ultrasound imaging is best captured by using a 2-dimensional or 3-dimensional probe with a frequency of 5 to 16 MHz.

 Surgeons should perform an examination under anesthesia to evaluate patients with recurrent or bilateral abscesses for intraoperative drainage, including cases where internal draining may be necessary.
 A larger abscess may require placement of a drain for up to 3 weeks.
 Catheters are also recommended for patients with severe systemic illness, underlying comorbidities including diabetes and morbid obesity.
 The catheters can be placed after a small stab incision is made through the skin using a mushroom tip catheter 10 to 14 Fr which is then secured to the skin with a suture.
 Surgeons generally follow up at 2 to 3 weeks for incision and drainage patients, and 7 to 10 days for patients with mushroom tip catheters.
 They are usually followed until completely healed.
-High fiber diet is recommended.
+A high fiber diet is recommended.

 Antibiotics are recommended when there is associated cellulitis of the surrounding skin, patients that fail to improve after drainage and immunocompromised patients.
 Currently, no data exist to suggest that antibiotics will reduce fistula formation.
 Antibiotics should include coverage for the organisms listed above.
 We recommend obtaining wound cultures if antibiotics are prescribed, especially those who already have completed a prior course, or known resistance in the past.
 We recommend treating with amoxicillin-clavulanate or ciprofloxacin plus metronidazole for 10 days.

 Differential diagnosis includes anal fissure, anal fistula, thrombosed hemorrhoid, pilonidal cyst, buttocks abscess, or cellulitis of the skin, Crohn’s disease, ulcerative colitis, malignancy, proctitis, HIV/ AIDS, other sexually transmitted diseases, Bartholin’s abscess, and hidradenitis suppurativa.